-To delete an auto roof, select the story where the roof is located, and click in the Inspector.
+To delete an auto roof, select the story where the roof is located, and tap the Remove autoroof from the current story button in the Inspector.

-To delete a custom roof, select it and press the Delete key.
+To delete a custom roof, select it and tap the Delete button.
 (Pro edition only)

 The roof will also be removed if you delete the story that it rests on.